ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 ### On gas

+As mentioned, transactions cost [gas](/developers/docs/gas/) to execute.
 Simple transfer transactions require 21000 units of Gas.

 So for Bob to send Alice 1ETH at a `gasPrice` of 200 Gwei, he'll need to pay the following fee: